 To write code for a computer vision module based on a 152-layer residual neural network (NN), we used TensorFlow, an open-source software library, for machine intelligence developed by Google.
 After its release in 2016, TensorFlow became quite popular among data scientist as its flexible architecture allows one to solve difficult mathematical problems and deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.

 To train the machine to recognize the clothes, we took a dataset with nearly 300,000 garment images and up to 23 apparel categories and 203 colour palettes.

 As a result, the software we created is capable of analyzing a video stream from the store camera, detecting people and their demographics (gender, age) and categorizing their clothes by types and colours.

 To test our model, we installed a camera in ELEKS’ office corridor.
 We wanted to see if the tool could pick out any trends in the way our employees dress to work.
 Below, you can see an example of a snapshot taken from our model at work.

 We have a custom dashboard to display statistics.
 It aggregates data and provides informative insights into trends and shoppers’ preferences:

-The dashboard allows to see how frequently a particular type of garment appears per day, what kind of apparel is popular within a certain age range, how people match their garments, etc. In this way, one can gain reliable and timely insights into fashion trends across any location.
+The dashboard allows seeing how frequently a particular type of garment appears per day, what kind of apparel is popular within a certain age range, how people match their garments, etc. In this way, one can gain reliable and timely insights into fashion trends across any location.